Got yourself into a bit of a pickle huh?

 - Step 2 – Slowly turn one of the dials and listen for a click.
 If you hear a click this is the right number

-- Step 3 – Repeat for all 3 dials.
+- Step 3 – Repeat for all the dials.

-- Step 4 – When all 3 dials are correct if you are still pushing the unlock button the lock should open.
+- Step 4 – When all the dials are correct if you are still pushing the unlock button or pulling the shackle the lock should open.

 How To Remember A Code That You Forgot – The ‘Have Faith’ Method